ampando/pig-dice-/README.md

 Code: rollDice(6);
 Expected Output: int value of 1,2,3,4,5 or 6

-Test:
+Test: "If a player rolls a 1 it should return a zero to the turn total. "
-Code:
+Code: rollDice(1)
-Expected Output:
+Expected Output: Turn Total = 0

-Test:
+Test: "If 2,3,4,5, or 6 is rolled that number is added to the turn total."
-Code:
+Code: rollDice(2,3,4,5,6)
 Expected Output:

-Test:
+Test: "If a player decides to hold, their turn score is added to their total score."
 Code:
 Expected Output: